SvenMichaelKlose/bender/SYNTAX.md

 ## Applying Lisp expressions

-Lisp expressions can be inserted with the @ character.
+Lisp expressions can be inserted starting with the @ character.
-They may span multiple lines.
+They replace the more familiar inline arithmetic expressions other assemblers use and may span multiple lines.

 ```
+    ; NOT used in Bender;
+    ldx #table_end-tablestart

+    ; Instead use a Lisp expression:
-    ldx #@(- table_end table_start) ; Load X with size of table.
+    ldx #@(- table_end table_start)
 ```

 Expressions can be used at toplevel as well.